juanpc2018/ReBirth338/README.md

 PSP Audioware MasterQ 1.0.2 - 1.5.2 works with [DDMF metaplugin](https://ddmf.eu/metaplugin-chainer-vst-au-rtas-aax-wrapper/) in AAX </br>
 1.0.2 does Not have latency when FAT Mode is OFF, later versions have Fixed Latency. </br>
-MasterQ 1 was Discontinued replaced with MasterQ2, but still for sale if you ask support. </br>
+MasterQ 1 was Discontinued and replaced with MasterQ2, but still for sale if you ask support. </br>
 MasterQ2 has different algorithms according to .pdf manual, i prefer v1.0.2 </br>
 has medium size Q curve vs. Waves REQ "Narrow Q" or McDSP Channel G </br>
 there is 4 or 5 Q curve types that most Hardware EQ´s follow from Wide to Narrow,  </br>